pranayteja-g/pranayteja-g/README.md

 - 👋 Hi, I’m @pranayteja-g
-- 👀 I’m interested in computers and electronics
+- 👀 I’m interested in maths, computers and electronics
 - 🌱 I’m currently learning a bunch of programming languages.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me gadi.pranayteja@gmail.com

 <!---
 pranayteja-g/pranayteja-g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.